lillvzn/journey-logs/readme.md

 ## Day 01

-First day is a breeze, well it always is.
-I spent around 4 hours to regain lost knowledge on HTML adn got my hands dirty with some beginner projects.
+Day 1 was chill, it always is.
 Here's what I learnt:

 **HTML fundamentals**